Theft, C.R.S. 18-4-401

 (e) Knowingly retains the thing of value more than seventy-two hours after the agreed-upon time of return in any lease or hire agreement.

 (1.5) For the purposes of this section, a thing of value is that of “another” if anyone other than the defendant has a possessory or proprietary interest therein.

 (a) (Deleted by amendment, L. 2007, p.
 1690, § 3, effective July 1, 2007.)

-(b) A class 1 petty offense if the value of the thing involved is less than fifty dollars;
+(b) A petty offense if the value of the thing involved is less than three hundred dollars;

-(d) A class 2 misdemeanor if the value of the thing involved is three hundred dollars or more but less than seven hundred fifty dollars;
+(c) A class 2 misdemeanor if the value of the thing involved is three hundred dollars or more but less than one thousand dollars;

-(e) A class 1 misdemeanor if the value of the thing involved is seven hundred fifty dollars or more but less than two thousand dollars;
+(e) A class 1 misdemeanor if the value of the thing involved is one thousand dollars or more but less than two thousand dollars;

 (f) A class 6 felony if the value of the thing involved is two thousand dollars or more but less than five thousand dollars;